 In February 2014, the Company and Ikaria entered into a transition services agreement, or the TSA, pursuant to which Ikaria agreed to use commercially reasonable efforts to provide certain transition services to the Company, which services include management/executive, human resources, real estate, information technology, accounting, financial planning and analysis, legal, quality and regulatory support.
 Ikaria also agreed to use reasonable efforts to provide the Company with the use of office space at Ikaria's headquarters in Hampton, New Jersey pursuant to the terms of the TSA.
 In July 2015, the Company entered into an amendment to the TSA advancing the termination date from February 9, 2016 to September 30, 2015.
 Concurrently, the Company also entered into a new lease agreement for its office space.
-In exchange for the services, beginning in February 2014, the Company was obligated to pay Ikaria monthly services fees in the amount of \$772,000 plus out of pocket expenses and certain other expenses.
+In exchange for the services, beginning in February 2014, the Company was obligated to pay Ikaria monthly services fees in the amount of \$772,000 plus out-of-pocket expenses and certain other expenses.
 Following the final payment in October 2015, the Company no longer had accrued expenses due to Ikaria in connection with the TSA.

 At the time of the Spin-Out, the Company deposited the sum of \$18.5 million, representing the aggregate of the \$772,000 monthly service fees payable by the Company under the TSA, in escrow to guarantee payment of the monthly services fees by the Company.
-Pursuant to the July 2015 amendment, during October 2015, the Company received from escrow \$3.3 million, which is equal to the amount it deposited to pay amounts owed to Ikaria under the TSA for the period from October 1, 2015 to February 9, 2016.
+Pursuant to the July 2015 amendment, during October 2015, the Company received from escrow \$3.3 million, which was equal to the amount it deposited to pay amounts owed to Ikaria under the TSA for the period from October 1, 2015 to February 9, 2016.

 Effective as of January 1, 2015, the Company entered into a services agreement with Ikaria, or the 2015 Services Agreement, pursuant to which the Company had agreed to use commercially reasonable efforts to provide certain services to Ikaria, including services related to regulatory matters, drug and device safety, clinical operations, biometrics and scientific affairs.
-In connection with the execution of the 2015 Services Agreement, Ikaria paid the Company a one-time service fee in the amount of \$916,666 and will be obligated to pay the Company a service fee in the amount of \$83,333 per month, subject to performance of the services.
+In connection with the execution of the 2015 Services Agreement, Ikaria paid the Company a one-time service fee in the amount of \$916,666 and was obligated to pay the Company a service fee in the amount of \$83,333 per month, subject to performance of the services.
 In July 2015, the Company entered into an amendment to the 2015 Services Agreement advancing the termination date from February 8, 2016 to September 30, 2015.
 In addition, pursuant to the 2015 Services Agreement, Ikaria had agreed to use commercially reasonable efforts to provide services to the Company, including information technology and servicing and upgrades of devices.

-The following table summarizes the amounts recorded under the TSA and the 2015 Services Agreement for the three and six months ended June 30, 2015:
+The following table summarizes the amounts recorded under the TSA and the 2015 Services Agreement for the three and nine months ended September 30, 2015:

-(in millions) Three N Aonths Ended June 30, 2015 Six Mo nths Ended June 30, 2015 Expense in connection with the TSA \$ 2.3 \$ 4.6 Other operating income in connection with the 2015 Services Agreement (0.3) (1.4) Expense in connection with the 2015 Services Agreement - 0.1
+(in millions) ee Months Ended tember 30, 2015 Nine Months September 30 Expense in connection with the TSA \$ 2.4 \$ 7.0 Other operating income in connection with the 2015 Services Agreement (0.2) (1.7) Expense in connection with the 2015 Services Agreement 0.1